 By Bobby Owsinski • June 29, 2012 This article is provided by Bobby Owsinski.
 Here’s a list I love from Steve Guttenberg, the audio reporter over on the CNET blog.
 It’s the top 10 reasons why music is compressed today.
 As you’ll see, there are a lot of things in the list that make sense.
 With all the talk about hypercompression (over-compression), we tend to forget that people really do like the sound of compression.
 It’s just when it’s used to excess that engineers and listeners alike take offense.
 That said, take a look at the top 10 list.
 10: Compression is part of the sound of contemporary music.
 Completely uncompressed music would sound lifeless and boring to most listeners.
 They crave more energy than unprocessed sound offers.
 9: Louder music, even if it’s just slightly louder, almost always sounds better than quieter music.
 8: Most music is listened to in the background to accompany some other activity like working, reading exercising, driving, or cooking.
 When you’re doing something else, uncompressed music’s constantly shifting volume level would be an annoyance.
 7: When listening in shuffle mode, there’s a good chance you’ll skip over the quieter songs to get to the next tune.
 Record producers live in fear of a mix that’s too quiet.
 6: In the days before CD mastering, engineers needed to boost the quietest sounds to keep them above the LP’s noise floor, and reduce the loudest sounds volume level to keep the “needle” in the groove.
 Digital didn’t have those problems, but we still wound up with CDs that have less soft-to-loud dynamic range than LPs.
 5: Engineers like using different types of compression to create new sounds to catch the ear.
 There’s nothing wrong with that.
 4: People so rarely listen to music in quiet surroundings, they need compression to keep music loud enough to be heard over the noise.
 3: If people really didn’t like compression, they would stop buying/listening to compressed music (see No. 1).
 2: People mistake compression for dynamics; when all the sounds are loud and “punchy,” it’s called “dynamic.”
 Naturally dynamic music lacks the kick of a compressed mix.
 1: Audiophiles like to complain about compressed music, but they actually prefer it.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 For more information be sure to check out his website and blog.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski Processors Recording · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bobby Owsinski Processors Recording · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.